anima-wg/brski-cloud/anima-brski-cloud.md

 The voucher MUST include the new "est-domain" field as defined in {{RFC8366bis}}.
 This tells the pledge where the domain of the EST service to use for completing certificate enrollment.

-The voucher MAY include the "additional-configuration" field.
+The voucher MAY include the new "additional-configuration" field.
-This points the pledge to a URI where application specific additional configuration information may be retrieved.
+This field points the pledge to a URI where pledge specific additional configuration information may be retrieved.
+For example, a SIP phone might retrieve a manufacturer specific configuration file that contains information about how to do SIP Registration.
+One advantage of this mechanism over current mechanisms like DHCP options 120 and 125 is that the voucher is returned in a confidential (TLS-protected) transport, and so can include device-specific credentials for retrieval of the configuration.

-Pledge and Registrar behavior for handling and specifying the "additional-configuration" field is out-of-scope of this document.
+The exact Pledge and Registrar behavior for handling and specifying the "additional-configuration" field is out-of-scope of this document.

 ## Pledge Handles Cloud Registrar Response